kunigami/kunigami.github.io/blog/_posts/2019-03-13-rust-memory-management.md

 {% endhighlight %}

-If we want write access, we need to make `vec1` mutable and also obtain a mutable reference to `vec1` via the &amp;mut operator, like in the example below:
+If we want write access, we need to make `vec1` mutable and also obtain a mutable reference to `vec1` via the `&mut` operator, like in the example below:

 {% highlight rust %}
 let mut vec1 = vec![1, 2, 3];